niallbee/capstone/guides/day-2/guide-3-webserver-database.md

    **Note**

    The first line of the script sets the default shell for the script to be executed in as bash.
-The second line ensures that our script will output the executed commands to the terminal and that if an error is encounted it will immediately exit and return the error code.
+The second line ensures that our script will output the executed commands to the terminal and that if an error is encountered it will immediately exit and return the error code.
 These lines are best practice for bash scripts.

    The `-y` at the end of some of the command means that these commands will not waiting for manual input to approve them.
 Instead we pass the approval with the command so that the script doesn't "hang" waiting for manual input.
 This is important for automation scripts as it will prevent the script from completing if it is left to wait for manual input